Edenpartners/EdenChain-Docs/source/env-javascript_122782094.rst

             -  .. rubric:: Authentication
                   :name: InstallSDK&DevelopmentforJavascript-Authentication

-            It provides a sign in and sign up with Edenchain.
-Sign Up provides an Edenchain for creating accounts and wallets, and Sign In provides sign-in to pre-created accounts.
+            It provides a sign in and sign up with EdenChain.
+Sign Up provides an EdenChain for creating accounts and wallets, and Sign In provides sign-in to pre-created accounts.

             |